dcolombara/apde_story_time/ReadME.md

 ## Edit the the example
 1) Open `example.txt`
-2) Select one paragraph to edit and be sure to coordinate.
-If two people edit the same paragraph, we may end up with [merge conflicts](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line).
+2) Select one line or a few lines to edit and be sure to coordinate.
+If two people edit the same lines, we may end up with [merge conflicts](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line).
 A merge conflict occurs when Git finds changes to the same line(s) of code and cannot decide which one to select.
 They are never fun.
-3) Fix the typos in your paragraph.
+3) Fix the typos in your line(s).
 4) Save the file.

 ## Check your status